AI Is Creating Risk Instead of Reliable Capability

 The only question is whether you do that deliberately, or let AI expose the problem for you.

-Explore Whether AI Can Work in Your Organisation
+Explore Whether AI Can Work in Your Organization

 If AI is producing interesting outputs but not delivering business value, a diagnostic conversation can reveal where ambiguity and complexity are blocking progress.